Hospital Malpractice Lawyer Salt Lake City, UT

 Non-economic damages are those losses that do not have a quantifiable value and must be determined using other factors.
 Non-economic factors include pain and suffering, emotional trauma, scarring, disfigurement, loss of life enjoyment, and more.
 Unfortunately, because of Utah’s cap, a malpractice victim can only collect up to $450,000 in damages.

 At Rasmussen & Miner, we understand how challenging and frustrating it can be to deal with hospital malpractice.
 When we rely on healthcare providers, we expect proper care and attention – not further injuries or negligence.
 Fortunately, we’re dedicated to ensuring each of our clients has a chance to get the compensation they deserve for their pain and suffering.
-Reach out to a hospital malpractice lawyer in Salt Lake City, UT, today, and see how Rasmussen & Miner can help you tomorrow.
+Reach out to our hospital malpractice lawyer in Salt Lake City, Utah, today, and see how Rasmussen & Miner can help you.